What Size Pilot Hole For Any Screw – Pilot Hole Sizes

 Another common thing that happens when you don’t drill a pilot hole, is the screwdriver tip could slip out of the screw.
 See why here.

-While it is possible to screw timber without a pilot hole, I would always recommend you do drill a pilot hole.
+While it is possible to screw timber without a pilot hole, I would always recommend you drill a pilot hole.
 Your project will be much neater and less likely parts of the timber will split.

 Does This Mean I Need 2 Holes For Every Screw?